 How to Make a Rainforest Terrarium with Kids

 A rainforest terrarium is a mini-ecosystem made in a sealed container.
-It was by far our favorite Rainforest activity, and we hope to be able to enjoy it for many years.
-Are you ready to create your Rainforest Habitat with an easy to make Rainforest Terrarium?
+It was by far our favorite Rainforest activity, and we hope to enjoy it for many years.
+Are you ready to create your Rainforest Habitat with an easy-to-make Rainforest Terrarium?
 I hope you said yes because it’s awesome!

 How to Make a Rainforest Terrarium